Principles

 These principles will need to evolve as Syxon grows and as the world around us changes.

-• We’ll record major product and governance decisions in short, public notes.
+• We will record major product and governance decisions in Ion Commons public notes where possible.

-• If we ever need to override the usual rules for safety or legal reasons, we’ll say so and aim to restore normal operation quickly.
+• If we override the usual rules for safety or legal reasons, we will say so and aim to restore normal operation quickly.

 ← Back to Syxon